tamersp25/docs/docs/data/quick-start/README.md

 While a schema has draft status, you can edit the schema by selecting the Edit option to the right of every row in the My Schemas table.
 You can edit it as many as you need to while the schema is in Draft status.

-When you've have elected to publish the schema, the status changes to Published and a version is assigned.
-If you then edit a Published schema, a new entry will be created with a status of Draft.
+When you're ready to publish the schema, the status changes to Published and a version is assigned.

+If you edit a Published schema, a new entry will be created with a status of Draft.

 If you attempt to publish this new entry, you will be asked to indicate whether the change should be saved as a minor or a major version.